falstro/rest.bash/README.md

     * -n
        Do not read any payload.

-    'get' and 'delete' will not read $PAYLOAD unless '-d' is set, whereas 'post' and put *will* read $PAYLOAD unless '-n' is set.
+    'get', 'options', and 'delete' will not read $PAYLOAD unless '-d' is set, whereas 'post' and put *will* read $PAYLOAD unless '-n' is set.
 If both '-d' and '-n' are specified and/or multiple times, the last occurence will take precedence.

 * load [file]
     Short hand command for loading a file into $PAYLOAD.
 If no